c-mbdk/crm-api/README.md

 - bootstrap.sh is the executable file which facilitates the start-up of the application

 ## Future enhancements
 The unit tests can be refactored into an API test automation framework.
+This can be triggered when pull requests are made or when commits are pushed to the master branch.
+If this is successful, then the Docker Image CI workflow can be triggered.

 ## How to run: